Moncton Fire Department

 99 Hildegard Drive (Opened in 1998)

-The strategic locations of the fire stations allow Moncton firefighters to cover 80 per cent of the Greater Moncton Area in four minutes or less, 80 per cent of the time.
+The strategic locations of the fire stations allow Moncton firefighters to respond to emergencies in the City of Moncton's limits in four minutes or less, 80 per cent of the time.

 In addition to providing an invaluable service to the residents and the city, the department also provides safety and awareness campaigns on fire prevention for the public.

 Teamwork, integrity, respect for others, and respect for the environment are the fundamental values and guiding principles of the City of Moncton’s Fire Department.
-The department consists of 120 members, including the fire chief, deputy chiefs, assistant deputy chiefs, captains, lieutenants, firefighters, division chiefs, training officers, fire prevention officers, and administration, as well as 40 volunteer firefighters who are on call 24 hours a day.
-The department houses a minimum of 21 firefighters per shift, 24 hours a day, seven days a week.
+The department consists of 118 members, including the fire chief, deputy chief, platoon chiefs, captains, lieutenants, firefighters, division chiefs, training officers, fire prevention officers, and administration.
+The department maintains a minimum of 21 firefighters per shift, 24 hours a day, seven days a week.

 It is with pride we serve to protect the life and property of our citizens, and to protect our community’s environment, which is driven by the progress of our city.